Dallas Cowboys

 In 2015, the Dallas Cowboys became the first sports team to be valued at $4 billion, making it the most valuable sports team in the world, according to Forbes.
+In 2016, the Cowboys also became the most valuable sports team at $4 billion, a record they have held since by also being the first sports team to reach a worth of $10 billion dollars.
+As of late 2025, the Cowboys are valued at about $13 billion.
 The Cowboys also generated $620 million in revenue in 2014, a record for a U.S. sports team.
 In 2018, they also became the first NFL franchise to be valued at $5 billion and making Forbes' list as the most valued NFL team for the 12th straight year.